electricimp/AzureIoTHub/README.md

 **To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:2.0.0"` **to the top of your agent code.**

+**NOTE:** The latest release of AzureIoTHub Library version 2.0.0 uses an AMQP connection with Azure to send and receive events.
+AMQP is currently in beta testing on the Electric Imp platform and is only supported for Electric Imp Azure accounts.
+To sign up for a free Electric Imp Azure account [here](https://azure-ide.electricimp.com/login).
+Be sure to use this account to BlinkUp your device.
+If you would prefer to use your existing Electric Imp account please use [AzureIoTHub Library version 1.2.1](https://github.com/electricimp/AzureIoTHub/tree/v1.2.1).

 ## Authentication

 The Azure Portal provides a *Connection String*.
 This is needed to create an iothub.Registry or iothub.Client object, follow the steps below to get either a *Registry Connection String* or *Device Connection String*.